...

 Knob and tube wiring, a vestige of early electrical systems, paints a picture of an era when electricity was a burgeoning marvel.
 This system, popular from the 1880s to the 1940s, features porcelain knobs and tubes as its backbone.
 The knobs anchor the wires to the framing of the house, while the tubes protect the wires as they pass through wood.
 Distinct for its open-air design, this method lacks the grounding mechanism typical in modern wiring.
 Its simplicity was a marvel of its time, offering the first taste of electrical lighting to homeowners.
 However, as charming as this historical artifact is, it falls short in meeting today’s safety and efficiency standards, posing unique challenges in our gadget-rich, power-hungry homes.

-Navigating Knob and Tube: How to Identify Outdated Wiring
+How to Identify Outdated Knob and Tube Wiring

 Identifying knob and tube wiring in your home is a crucial step in assessing your electrical system’s safety and efficiency.
 Originating from the late 19th century and used extensively until the 1940s, this early form of electrical wiring is characterized by its distinct features.
 The wiring consists of ceramic knobs that support the wires and ceramic tubes that protect the wires where they pass through wood framing.